DarkRewar/BaseTool/README.md

 #### `ShootController`

 This component can be added from the **AddComponent** menu by following `BaseTool > Shooter > Shoot Controller`.
 It implements `IShootable` and `IShootController` interfaces.

-It authorizes a GameObject to use a shoot logic and send shoot and reload informations to other components.
+It authorizes a GameObject to use a shoot logic and send shoot and reload information to other components.

 #### `WeaponController`